Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ### Github Link (for Visiting and cloning)
 - https://github.com/Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework

 - The library also includes precompiled binaries for:
  - aarch64 manylinux (accepts version 2.17+) architecture, accepts python version 3.10, 3.11 only.
  - aarch64 musllinux (accepts version 1.2+) architecture, accepts python version 3.10, 3.11 only.
  - Windows 64 bit architecture (only python 3.13 only)

+- Library installation if you dont have aarch64 setup, you can download the correct wheel for your setup in this repository or by using pip:
+  - ✨ use pip for downloading the correct wheels for your setup:
+     - ```bash
+       pip install abstractintegratedmodule --find-links https://github.com/Micro-Novelty/abstract-modules/releases  --break-system-packages
+       # ensures proper installation by bypassing pip strict external download setup.
+       ```
+       - Note: This repository contains wheels for:
+       - x86_64 and aarch64 with manylinux (v.
+2.17+) and musllinux (v.
+1.2+) architecture
+       - macOS with aarch64 and x86_64 architecture. (v.
+10.9+)
+       - All of this Wheels Only Supports python 3.10 3.11 and 3.12.
+       - This setup will automatically download the correct wheel Based on your python/pip version and OS / hardware architecture setup.

+- For specific module in Rust for handling and loading Weights and Parsing JSON values with reduced memory lookup overhead.
+ - Consider using this Optimization library by using:
+    - ```bash
+      pip install abstract-weights-core
+      ```
+    - Note: This Optimization would allow AbstractIntegratedModule faster JSON parsing and much more flexible database handling handled in Rust.

 - Proven Capabilities:
    - The library has been thoroughly tested in Multiple Environments from Windows to ARM64 Environment.
 The library is now Robust for Wider use and Deployment.
    - Proven Works on ARM64 Environment, Training and Prediction works efficient on Docker ARM64 environment with QEMU, good parallelizing behavior is guaranteed.